shadazam08/meesho-colone/README.md

 ## Project Overview

 The Meesho Clone is a web application that mimics the popular e-commerce platform Meesho.
 It provides users with a similar user interface and features, allowing them to browse and purchase products online.
-The project was developed as part of the IBM SkillBuild Internship, aiming to demonstrate skills in web development using HTML, CSS, JavaScript and ReactJs.
+The project was developed as part of the Newton School SkillBuild, aiming to demonstrate skills in web development using HTML, CSS, JavaScript and ReactJs.

 ## Features